Geraldine Mucha: Marriage and emigration

 In the spring of 1941, whilst attending a party in Leamington Spa, Geraldine met the young Czech writer Jiří Mucha.
 They were married in London in 1942.
 While her new husband was abroad, working as a war correspondent, Geraldine served as a telephone switchboard operator.
 She also made musical arrangements for the BBC.
-Shortly after the war in Europe was over, the couple set off for Prague, the city that was to become their main home for the rest of their lives.
+Shortly after the war in Europe was over, the couple settled in Prague, which was their main home for the rest of their lives.
 Here Geraldine Mucha became involved in the creation of the early Prague Spring music festivals.
 Their only child, John, was born in 1948.
 In 1950 Jiří was arrested by the Communists for his wartime collaboration with the Allies.
 He was gaoled and not released until 1953.
 During this time Geraldine lived on a small holding in the Czech countryside and served as organist at the village church.
 After Jiří Mucha's release he was gradually able to resume his writing career and Geraldine had occasional work as a music editor for the publishers Melantrich.
 She became a member of the Czechoslovak Composers Union and her compositions were given public performances and recordings by professional orchestras.

 Beginning in the early 1960s the Muchas were closely involved in the international resurgence of interest in the Art Nouveau designs of Jiří's father, Alphonse.
 In order to make it easier to arrange exhibitions beyond the Iron Curtain, Geraldine returned to live in Scotland so that when her husband was able to obtain permission for “marital visits” they could, in fact, tour the world supervising the growing number of exhibitions.

 Jiří Mucha died in 1991, just after the communist government collapsed, and consequently Geraldine returned to Prague for the remainder of her life; although she continued to spend every summer at her house in Scotland, not far from Aberdeen.
+While in Prague she was able to return to the Mucha family home opposite Prague Castle and to renew friendships with other post-war English brides such as Patricia Josten, wife of the noted exile Josef Josten.

 With her son John and the newly created Mucha Foundation, Geraldine continued to act as an enthusiastic ambassador for the artistic legacy of her father-in-law.
 Nevertheless, she continued writing music until the very end of her life.
 In her later years there was a revival of interest in her chamber music, especially amongst Prague's professional musicians, and new works were commissioned and performed.
 Her orchestral works were, however, almost entirely forgotten.

 Geraldine Mucha died at her home in Prague on 12 October 2012.
 Only two weeks earlier she had attended a concert of her music given in the Prague Conservatory of Music to celebrate her 95th birthday.

 She is buried together with her husband in Prague's Vyšehrad Cemetery.